Established November 22, 2005

 - (3) Provision of Information That Helps Customers Make Correct Judgments

-As a service provider, banks have a natural duty to accurately disclose and explain the details of products and services they provide, and they must strive to provide timely, clear, and fair information and advice that will help customers make correct judgments.
+As a service provider, banks have a natural duty to accurately disclose and explain the details of products and services they provide, and they must strive to provide timely, clear, and fair information and advice in an easy-to-understand manner that will help customers make correct judgments.

 Based on the fact that products which banks handle are becoming more diversified along with the further advances in regulatory easing and that banks are handling more non-deposit products with high risks, they must firmly bear in mind their duties as a provider of such products and services including those that correspond to customers’ knowledge, experience, asset situation, transaction purpose, etc.; providing adequate explanations, including the risks and costs when providing these products and services; providing explanations that do not abuse the advantageous position of banks and cannot be misinterpreted by customers; responding sincerely to questions and complaints; and working to promote financial knowledge and education.